-Click on the Enrolments/Results under student details yo see all of your Year 10 and Year 11 RoSA results and your HSC results.
-You can print off an E Record, but your actual RoSA will be sent to you when you leave school.
-Make sure your home address is correct in the student details section .
+Click on the Enrolments/Results under student details to see all of your Year 10 and Year 11 RoSA results and your HSC results.
+You can print off an E Record, but your actual RoSA will be made available to you to download when you leave school, the portal.
+Make sure your home address is correct in the student details section.